hpcgarage/intrepyddguide/library/functions.md

-# Intrepydd's built-in functions and libraries:
+# Intrepydd's built-in functions and libraries

 Intrepydd v0.2 supports the following classes of multiple built-in functions  and library wrappers for